freedomofpress/securedrop-docs/docs/admin/installation/provisioning_usb.rst

 Creating a VeraCrypt-encrypted drive
 ------------------------------------

 ..
-Remove the following warning once securedrop-docs#599 and veracrypt/VeraCrypt#1422 are resolved.
+TODO Remove the following warning once securedrop-docs#599 and veracrypt/VeraCrypt#1422 are resolved.

 .. warning::